Installing Ditto

 On the server that is running ditto, run the following command:

-If you don't want to import posts and only get profiles, you can run:
+(If you don't want to import posts and only get profiles, you can run it without -k 1

 5. Post-installation